Automation Examples

 echo "IAM_RDS_AWS_REGION=<AWS_REGION>" >> recipe.properties

-echo "IAM_TOKEN_PASSWORD=<IAM token>" >> recipe.properties
+echo "IAM_TOKEN_PASSWORD=<IAM_token>" >> recipe.properties

 Create a PM/CM container: Sample properties file